hiveot/hub.capnp/pkg/authn/README.md

 Weakness 1: Access to the tokens is the achilles heel of this approach.
 If a bad actor obtains an access token while it is still valid, and can spoof its IP address to that of the token, then security is compromised.
 This is somewhat mitigated by using TLS and requiring a valid server certificate, signed by the CA.

-## Build and Installation

-### Build & Install (tentative)

-Run 'make all' to build and 'make install' to install as a user.

-See [hub's README.md](https://github.com/wostzone/hub/README.md) for more details.

 ## Usage

 Code below is pseudocode and needs to be updated.